waqarahmed89/dimenet/README.md

 If you are interested in energy and force predictions, we now recommend our new model:
 **[GemNet](https://github.com/TUM-DAML/gemnet_pytorch)**.

-## Run the code
-This repository contains a notebook for training the model (`train.ipynb`) and for generating predictions on the test set with a trained model (`predict.ipynb`).
-It also contains a script for training the model on a cluster with Sacred and [SEML](https://github.com/TUM-DAML/seml) (`train_seml.py`).
-For faster experimentation we also offer two sets of pretrained models, which you can find in the `pretrained` folder.

 ## DimeNet++ and TF2